 AMOUNT OF FELLOWSHIP AWARD

-1. the TTC financial aid application and supplementary tax forms.
+- Submit the TTC financial aid application and supplementary tax forms.

-2. one additional essay that addresses the topic below.
+Applicants for the Urban Teaching Fellowship must also submit an additional essay that addresses the question below.
 The essay should be typed in a standard 12-point font, double spaced, and limited to 1,000-1,500 words.

-"Describe an experience you have had in your education or career that has led you to make a commitment to teaching in a public school.”
+Essay Question: Describe an experience you have had in your education or career that has led you to make a commitment to teaching in a public school.